 Curried Parsnip & Paneer Croquettes

-This Indian inspired recipe makes a great dinner party dish.
+This Indian-inspired recipe makes a great dinner party dish.
 The parsnips are boiled, grated and mixed with grated paneer/tofu and spices.
-They are turned into croquettes and fried until crispy then served with spicy yoghurt or chutney.
+They're turned into croquettes and fried until crispy, then served with spicy yoghurt or chutney.

 Substitute:

-- No paneer?
-Try halloumi cheese or hard tofu instead.
+• No paneer?
+Swap for halloumi or hard tofu.

-- No mango chutney?
-Use chilli chutney, yoghurt or dip of choice.
+• No mango chutney?
+Use chilli chutney, yoghurt or any dip you like.

 Prep time: 20 minutes